Staat River Bridge - known as the Red Bridge

 Width 6 feet (1.8m)

-Built 1900-1910
+Built 1904

 Evidence that this was a Harper bridge: definite

-I am indebted to Ib Larsen and David Denenberg (Bridgemeister) for bringing this bridge to my notice and to Ib Larsen, Louise Teo and others for their research into its origin since 2005 when they came across the bridge.
+I am indebted to Ib Larsen, Louise Teo and David Denenberg (Bridgemeister) for bringing this bridge to my notice and to Ib Larsen, Louise Teo and others for their research into its origin since 2005 when they came across the bridge.
 Since then they had researched extensively and came across references to an earlier ‘high bridge’ in the 1870-80s.
 However, the bridge identified is clearly later.
 Their narrative of the Red Bridge's origins, "The Story of the Mysterious Suspension Bridge in Seropak, Bau, Sarawak", can be read here.

 Many of Harper’s bridges found their way to coffee and rubber plantations in Africa and Ceylon (Sri Lanka).
 Therefore it was no surprise to learn that the Dahan Rubber Estate developed in Sarawak from 1901.
 The bridge lay on the track to the Tegora Mine.
 The Tegora Mine in Sarawak in the 19th and earlier part of the 20th century mined cinnabar (mercury) and antimony.
-By that date the activity in the mine was on the wane and a new bridge might have been hard to justify.
+By that date the activity in the mine was on the wane and a new bridge imported from the UK might have been hard to justify.

 On balance, the odds are that this particular bridge was commissioned by the Dahan Rubber Estate (Sarawak Rubber Company), who had an extensive concession alongside the Tegora trail from the 1890s.
 The bridge was completed in the summer of 1904.
 The previous November work on the foundations was started but was found to be unsatisfactory and weak, given the state of the banks.
 Rains then stopped work and it was not until April 1904 that concrete foundations were built.
 At that stage the ‘ironwork’ was not on site.
 This from the Sarawak Gazette of May 1904: